MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Methods

-The original GCN is considered transductive, there are some improved versions based on it for inductive test for new samples \cite{hamilton2017inductive,chen2018fastgcn}.
-Our MedGCN can be inductive based on Eq. \ref{eq:heteroGCN}, for a new test sample $v$ with its connections, since all the node embeddings of the graph and the weights of each layer are learned, the embedding of neighbors of $v$ could be retrieved to compute the embedding of $v$ by Eq. \ref{eq:heteroGCN} without retraining the model.
+\textbf{Inductive learning.} The original GCN is considered transductive, i.e., it requires that all nodes including test nodes in the graph are present during training, only the label to predict is unknown.
+This will make the model not be able to generalize to unseen nodes.
+There were some inductive versions of GCN that can generalize to unseen new samples \cite{hamilton2017inductive,chen2018fastgcn}.
+Our MedGCN can also be implemented inductively based on Eq. \ref{eq:heteroGCN}.
+For a trained model, all its node embeddings $H_*^{(k)}$ and the learned parameters $W_*^{(k)}$ are known, if a new test sample $v$ and its connections to the graph are known, the embedding of neighbors of $v$ could be retrieved to compute the embedding of $v$ by Eq. \ref{eq:heteroGCN} without retraining the model.